 Appeal by the Complainant of a Decision of the Office of Student Conduct to Not Charge a Respondent with Violating the Standards of Conduct.
-A Complainant may appeal a decision of the Office of Student Conduct to not charge a Respondent with violating UTC's Standards of Conduct to the Vice Chancellor for Enrollment Management and Student Affairs by filing a written request for appeal within seven (7) calendar days after receipt of the decision of the Office of Student Conduct.
+A Complainant may appeal a decision of the Office of Student Conduct to not charge a Respondent with violating UTC's Standards of Conduct to the Vice Chancellor for Student Development by filing a written request for appeal within seven (7) calendar days after date of notification of the decision from the Office of Student Conduct.
 Upon receipt of the appeal, the Office of Student Conduct will send a copy of the appeal to the Respondent.
 The Respondent may respond to the appeal by filing a written response within three (3) calendar days after receipt of the Complainant's appeal.
-The Vice Chancellor for Enrollment Management and Student Affairs may affirm the decision of the Office of Student Conduct, reverse the decision and direct the Office of Student Conduct to charge the Respondent with violating the Standards of Conduct, or remand the matter for additional investigation or consideration.
-The Vice Chancellor for Enrollment Management and Student Affairs shall issue a decision in writing, sent to the Complainant and the Respondent simultaneously, within ten (10) calendar days of receipt of the Complainant's appeal or the Respondent's response, whichever is later.
-The decision of the Vice Chancellor for Enrollment Management and Student Affairs is final.
+The Vice Chancellor for Student Development may affirm the decision of the Office of Student Conduct, reverse the decision and direct the Office of Student Conduct to charge the Respondent with violating the Standards of Conduct, or remand the matter for additional investigation or consideration.
+The Vice Chancellor for Student Development shall issue a decision in writing, sent to the Complainant and the Respondent simultaneously, within ten (10) calendar days of receipt of the Complainant's appeal or the Respondent's response, whichever is later.
+The decision of the Vice Chancellor for Student Development is final.

 Appeal by the Complainant of a Proposed Disciplinary Penalty.
-In a case in which the Respondent has indicated a willingness to accept responsibility for violating a Standard of Conduct, but the Complainant does not agree with the disciplinary penalty proposed by the Office of Student Conduct for the Respondent's violation of the Standard of Conduct, the Complainant may appeal to the Vice Chancellor for Enrollment Management and Student Affairs by filing a written request for appeal within seven (7) calendar days after receipt of the proposed disciplinary penalty by UTC.
+In a case in which the Respondent has indicated a willingness to accept responsibility for violating a Standard of Conduct, but the Complainant does not agree with the disciplinary penalty proposed by the Office of Student Conduct for the Respondent's violation of the Standard of Conduct, the Complainant may appeal to the Vice Chancellor for Student Development by filing a written request for appeal within seven (7) calendar days after notification of the proposed disciplinary penalty by UTC.
 Upon receipt of the appeal, the Office of Student Conduct will send a copy of the appeal to the Respondent.
 The Respondent may respond to the appeal by filing a written response within three (3) calendar days after receipt of the Complainant's appeal.
-The Vice Chancellor for Enrollment Management and Student Affairs may affirm the disciplinary penalty proposed by the Office of Student Conduct, modify the disciplinary penalty proposed by the Office of Student Conduct, modify the disciplinary penalty proposed by the Office of Student Conduct.
-The Vice Chancellor for Enrollment Management and Student Affairs shall issue a decision in writing, sent to the Complainant and the Respondent simultaneously, within ten (10) calendar days of the Complainant's appeal or the Respondent's response, whichever is later.
-The decision of the Vice Chancellor for
+The Vice Chancellor for Student Development may affirm the disciplinary penalty proposed by the Office of Student Conduct, modify the disciplinary penalty proposed by the Office of Student Conduct, or remand the matter for additional consideration by the Office of Student Conduct.
+The Vice Chancellor for Student Development shall issue a decision in writing, sent to the Complainant and the Respondent simultaneously, within ten (10) calendar days of receipt of the Complainant's appeal or the Respondent's response, whichever is later.
+The decision of the Vice Chancellor for Student Development is final.